gaybro8777/ucs-manager-python-learning-labs/README.md

 ## About these Learning Labs

 The UCS Python SDK is a great way to automate UCS manager tasks.
 A special function, `convert_to_ucs_python()` enables automatic Python script generation from operations performed in the UCS Manager GUI.
 Use the SDK to quickly script UCS tasks for automation purposes and efficiency gains.

+If you need more help, you can reach out to DevNet through one of our [support options](https://developer.cisco.com/site/devnet/support/).

 ## Contributing